Josh Naylor Player Props: Guardians vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 18th in the league with a collective 8.5 strikeouts per nine innings.
+- The pitching staff for the Pirates has a collective 8.4 K/9, which ranks 20th in the league.

-- The Pirates have a 4.44 team ERA that ranks 22nd across all MLB pitching staffs.
+- The Pirates have a 4.50 team ERA that ranks 22nd across all league pitching staffs.

-- Pirates pitchers combine to allow 97 home runs (one per game), the sixth-fewest in the league.
+- Pirates pitchers combine to allow the fourth-fewest home runs in baseball (100 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.